 - 1. To successfully prepare the student to pass the exam. - 2.
 To prepare students for entry level employment - 3.
 To develop personality skills as well as mechanical skills suitable for the field of Barbering - 4.
 To develop marketing and sales skills to become a successful Barber.

-1. Lecture 5.
-Video
+- Lecture 5.
+Video 1.
 2. Teaching aids 6.
-Demonstration

-3. Testing (oral/written) 7.
-Role-Play

-4 Student narticination in practice 8 Online Theory using hard

-4. Student participation in practice 8.
+Demonstration 3.
+Testing (oral/written) 7.
+Role-Play 4. - Student participation in practice 8.
 Online Theory using hardware and software to access content

 BARBERING FOUNDATION COURSE OUTLINE: